-The term 'Economic Collapse' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Economic Collapse' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Economic Collapse refers to the total breaking down of an economy in a territory, region, or nation.
 Such an end result is the most possibly serious rendition of an economic depression.
 When this type of collapse occurs, it often requires years or even decades for an economy to escape from distress.
 When a true and complete collapse of an economy happens, the events which transpire around it are ugly.
 Poverty levels massively increase, jobs disappear entirely, and civil unrest and widespread crime become more commonplace.